Joint management of Latvian – Lithuanian transboundary river and lake water bodies (TRANSWAT)

 The second part of the study is devoted to the assessment of the ecological status of five transboundary lakes in the basins of the Lielupe (Garais/Ilge) and Daugava (Galinu/Šalna, Kumpinišku/Kampiniškes, Lauceses/Laukesas and Skirnas).
 Three lakes (Galinu/Šalna, Kumpinišku/Kampiniskes and Lauceses/Laukesas) belong to the NATURA 2000 network.
 New data will be collected through water quality and quantity monitoring, as well as in-depth biological research.
 Combining new data with detailed analysis of lake basins (assessing the interaction of surface and groundwater and quantifying pollution sources using mathematical procedures) will determine the ecological status of the five lakes.
 A general methodology for assessing the well-being of lake ecosystems will be developed and tested at the pilot lake Garais/Ilge.
 To ensure the sustainability of the project results and further improvement of the ecological status, an agreed Latvian-Lithuanian Monitoring Program (MP) and a Program of Measures (PoM) will be developed.

 During the implementation of the tasks envisaged in the first part of the research, information on the current ecological status of the Varduva River and indicators of the quality elements were collected, as well as information on the impact of various human economic activities on the ecological status of the river.
 Below each of the five hydropower plants installed on the Varduva River, representative sections of the river were selected and fish surveys were performed.
 Fish studies were performed in each of the hydromorphological units identified in the selected sections, which have specific characteristics of bottom substrate, depth, current velocity and shelters suitable for fish.
-Based on the research data, the status of fish communities and the relationship of different fish metrics with the characteristics of the sections affected by the hydropower cascade were determined below each of the hydropower plants.
-The testing of conditional habitat suitability criteria for different fish species is also ongoing.
+Based on the research data, the distribution of fish species in various hydromorphological units was assessed, as well as the deviation of fish metrics from natural conditions in all surveyed sections of the river.
+The general patterns of changes in the status of the fish community in the gradient of HPP cascades have been established and the main drivers of change have been identified.
+The testing of conditional habitat suitability criteria for different fish species was completed.
 The criteria will be used for further modelling of the suitability of the habitat at different flows, using the MesoHABSIM model for this purpose, and for determining the optimal ecological flow.

 In the course of fulfilling the tasks foreseen in the second part of the study, existing information on ecological status of five transboundary lakes was collected.
 Also, information was collected on the nature and intensity of human economic activity in the basins of these lakes and screening for potential sources of pollution was carried out.
-Automatic level gauges were installed on two lakes.
-Detailed data on water level changes will later be used in a comprehensive assessment of the ecological status of lakes.
-Fish community surveys were carried out in all five lakes and the ecological status of the lakes was determined based on fish metrics.
-Lakes have been identified that do not meet the criteria for a good ecological state due to possible pollution from the territory of Lithuania.
-A methodology for comparing systems for assessing the ecological state of lakes based on Latvian and Lithuanian fish indices is also being developed.
-The comparison will be made in the 3rd period of the project.
+Automatic level gauges were installed on two lakes and removed after completion of measurements, which lasted from December 2020 till March 2022.
+Detailed data on water level changes is currently used in a comprehensive assessment of the ecological status of lakes.
+Fish community surveys were carried out in all five lakes.
+Data collected during fish research in the transboundary were analysed and the deviation of fish metrics from natural conditions was assessed.
+The ecological status of the lakes was determined based on the Lithuanian lake fish index.
+The deviation of fish metrics in lakes that do not meet the criteria for good status was assessed in the context of potential anthropogenic pressures.
+In parallel, a methodology for comparing systems for assessing the ecological status of lakes based on Latvian and Lithuanian fish indices is being tested.

 Project implementation period: 01/10/2020 - 09/30/2022